nitmws/object-from-object/README.md

 See these files in the /test folder as examples:

-* buildruleRef... .json: a Building Rules object like the one above
+* buildingrulesRef... .json: a Building Rules object like the one above
 * sourceRef... .json: a Source Object
 * builttarget... . json: a Target Object which was built while running tests

 #### Arrays

-Building arrays needs some special considerations as some rules apply.
+Building arrays requires to follow some rules.

-* The syntax rule for building an array is using square brackets and putting inside a Building Rule for the items inside the array.
-E.g. `"tArr1": [ "cArrPlain"]` to build an array of plain values or `"tArr2": [ { "tProp1": "sourceprop1[a].prop1a", "tProp1": "sourceprop1[a].prop1b",  }]` to build an array of objects.
+* The Building Rule syntax for building an array is using square brackets and putting inside a Building Rule for the items inside the array.
+* The Building Rule may address a property with an array of plain values or objects the whole array - as it is - is copied from the Source to the Target Object.
+* The Building Rule of an array may have an object with a set of properties in the array.
+In this case an array of objects with these specified properties is built.
 * The count of items in an array is limited by the count of available items in the Source Object:
   * the Building Rule may address a property being an array of plain values or an array of objects.
-In this case all items from the Source Object are copied to the Target Object.
+In this case the same number of items are in the Target Object as in the Source Object.
-  * a Building Rule may address individual source properties being a plain value for building the properties of an object inside an array in the Target Object.
-(In other words: the object in the Target Object is built property by property and not as a copy of a full object.)
-In this case the first object for the array in the Target Object is created and used as reference.
-An additional object for the array of the Target Object is created and added as long as the count of its properties is the same as in the reference object.
+  * Building Rules of the properties in an object inside an array may address properties in the Source Object.In this case the first object for the array in the Target Object is created and its count of properties used as reference.
+An additional object for the array of the Target Object is created and added if the count of its properties is the same as the reference count.
 In other words: if not all the defined properties of a target object can be filled by values from the Source Object adding new objects to the array stops.
+  * ...
 Example: the first object has 5 properties, the 4th object only 3 properties.
 In this case only the first three objects, [0], [1] and [2], are copied to the Target Object.
-* What can be copied from the Source Object into an array in the Target Object depends also on the structure of the addressed property in the Source Object:
-  * If the addressed property is an array of plain values only an array of plain values can be built in the Target Object.
-  * If the addressed property is an array of objects only an array objects with the same properties as in the Source Object can be built in the Target Object.
-  * An array of objects with explicitly defined properties can be built in the Target Object.
-In this case each property in the Building Rules needs to address a property in the Source Object - preferable a property inside an object which resides inside an array or a property being an array of plain values.
-  * If the addressed property is inside an object which is in an array an index variable can be used.
+  * If the addressed property is in an object inside an array an index variable can be used.
 E.g. the Source Object has this property

 ```
 "eArrObj3c": [